 & Rondi Reed as Peg

 After graduate school, I felt the gentle tug of New England urging me back.
 I had spent three stressful and chaotic years at ISU, and I felt the urge to return to a simpler way of life, and one surrounded by familiar friends and beautiful nature.
 I had known many friends that had left Maine and later returned, and those who never left at all.
 They all knew something I didn't know.
 At least until now.
-After nearly 20 years of living and working in other countries and across the United States (what I jokingly refer to as the Diaspora), I finally surrendered and came home again.
-These past six years in Maine have been wonderful.
+After nearly 20 years of living and working in other countries and across the United States (what I jokingly refer to as the Diaspora), I finally surrendered and went home again.

 In early 2013, I was hired to direct a play for Hermon High School, that went on to win the Maine Drama Council's Regional Drama Festival, and was runner-up at States.
 The production was further honored with several individual awards for acting and design.
-That summer, I returned to the stage to act in The Tempest with Ten Bucks Theatre Company.
-In 2016, I returned to Ten Bucks to play Manuel in a production of Fawlty Towers, as well as perform sketches from Monty Python.
+That summer, I returned to the stage to act in The Tempest.

 In 2013, I also launched my own acting studio, called Mainestage Actors Studio & Talent (MAST).
-At MAST, we offer classes in acting, acting for the camera, improvisation, playwriting for teens, voice acting, scene study, accents & dialects, and more.
-We have recently found a new home at 58 Main in Bangor, and added two additional teaching artists.
+At MAST, we offered classes in acting, acting for the camera, improvisation, playwriting for teens, voice acting, scene study, accents & dialects, and more.

 Official Logo: ©2014